 Several fragments of a comet fall through the sky.
 Most of them won’t collide with Earth, but one breaks off and hurtles directly towards the town of Itomori.
 Soon, everybody there will die.
 The parents, the children, the teachers, the politicians, the businessmen will all be gone.

 And that includes Mitsuha Miyamizu.

 During these opening moments of Your Name (Kimi no Na wa), we don’t realize Mitsuha is going to die.
 All we know is that Mitsuha and Taki Tachibana, despite not knowing each other and being miles away from one another, have somehow bonded over this celestial event that has captivated Japan.
 Together, they recite these opening lines:

 “Once in a while when I wake up, I find myself crying.
 The dream I must have had I can never recall.
 But the sensation that I’ve lost something lingers for a long time after I wake up.
 I’m always searching for something, for someone.
 This feeling has possessed me I think from that day when the stars came falling.
 It was almost as if a scene from a dream.
 Nothing more, nothing less than a beautiful view.”

 Immediately, Your Name opens with a cryptic, ambiguous scene—a trend that will continue throughout.
 Despite its charm, success, and visceral power, Your Name has a very convoluted story that’s difficult to grasp, that has left many wondering if it’s a mess of a movie that doesn’t work.

-I’ve spent hours cycling through the questions people have posted about this movie, and yes indeed, there is PLENTY of crazy shit to explain (which I’ll do) in this movie.
+I’ve spent hours cycling through the questions people have posted about this movie, and yes indeed, there is PLENTY of crazy stuff to explain (which I’ll do) in this movie.
 But before I get into explaining the plot of Your Name, let’s remember that opening quote from Mitsuha and Taki and what it represents.
 Because understanding the movie’s intentions will help shape how we make sense of its complicated parts.

 What is Your Name about?